South Croydon Private Childcare Nursery Moving Home Tips

 As many adults will know, moving house can be one of life’s most stressful experiences.

 Even if it’s a positive relocation such as moving closer to family or to a nicer house but the upheaval can be even greater if it’s for negative reasons such as a family separation or financial struggles.

 It is vital that we don’t underestimate the thoughts and feelings of the youngest members of the family and that we try to include them at every stage in order to support them through the transition and lessen any distress that they may experience.

 Talk to your child about the changes that will happen as early as possible for them to get used to the idea and so that you can answer any questions they may have.

 It can be useful to share books with younger children as it can help them to visualise what moving is and what it may involve.
 Talk about both the negative and positive changes, perhaps you are moving away and they will have to leave their nursery, but they will be able to see more of their cousins.

 Taking your child to visit their new home and environment such as local park or new school can help them to envisage what living their will be like, if this is not possible photographs or online resources can help familiarise them with their new environment.

-Watching all your belongings get packed away can be worrying, therefore it is important to involve them in the process and reassure them that their treasured items are simply being put into boxes to be taken to their new home.
+It can be worrying for a child to watch all their belongings get packed away.
+Therefore it is important to involve your child in the process.
+Reassure them that their treasured items are simply being put into boxes to be taken to their new home.

-Discuss with you child what will happen on moving day, will they be looked after by a friend?
+The impact of moving house can vary depending on a wide range of circumstances.
+Your little one may be excited by their new house or scared about the change.
+Discuss with you child what will happen on moving day.
+Will they be looked after by a friend?
 Will they still go to nursery and then come to the new house?